shuchow/postfix-dovecot-virtualhosts/README.md

 5. Basic Linux administration including Ansible.

 # Things You Need to Do
-1. Set up an Ansible Vault with secrets.
+1. This repo stores all sensitive data in a centralized encrypted vault.
 See "Setting up the Vault" below.

-2. Modify host_vars/hostserver.com.yml.
-See "Setting up Your Hostvars."
+2. Modify hosts and host_vars/hostserver.com.yml.
+See "Setting up Your Hosts."
 This is where your domains are stored.

+3. Add the hosts to host_vars/hostserver.com.yml.
+See "Adding Hosts."

-3. Set up a database and give a user permissions on it.
+4. Set up a database and give a user permissions on it.
 An SQL file is included in this repo to set up the database, but remember to set up a user/password and give the user SELECT privileges on it.

-4. Add the following DNS records to each domain:
+5. Add the following DNS records to each domain:

     a. root domain ("@") MX record pointing to "10 mail.yourdomain.com" (assuming you're using the mail. convention).